 - What is your age?
 (Not to be bleak, but you don’t want to outlive your pet.
 Senior pets can be a great option as they are beyond those active, hyper puppy years, and are most likely fully trained and housebroken.)

 - Are you intent on a particular breed?
 (Be sure to research the breed to see if the general traits match up to what you are looking for.
 The temperament may be different than you expected.)

 - How much time are you willing to give?
 (ALL dogs will require a significant amount of your time, but some more than others, with puppies requiring the most.
 But, other than that, consider if it is a dog that will require a lot of training, has a needy vs aloof personality, or has behavioral challenges.
 All of these things would require larger amounts of your time.)

 - Do you have kids?
 (Some dogs are great with kids!
 Some are not.
 Be sure to check.)

 - Are you ready to spend the extra money?
-(Dogs require food, veterinarian care, etc., and it all adds up.
-In addition, be prepared for a potential “surprise” cost such as a medical condition needing treatment.)
+(Dogs require food, toys, veterinarian care, etc., and it all adds up.
+In addition, be prepared for a potential “surprise” cost such as a medical emergency.)

 - Are you getting a pet because your child said they would care for it?
 (I will stifle my laugh here, but usually the child starts out strong, then tires out after awhile.
 So, be prepared to deal with that!
 I already fell for that one with a hamster.)

-- Are you ok with the restrictions on your free time?
-(If you plan a long day away from home, or a vacation, you’ll need to make arrangements for the care of your dog.)
+- Are you okay with the restrictions on your free time?
+(If you plan a long day away from home, or a vacation, you’ll either need to bring your dog with you, or make arrangements for care.)

-This list should get you well on your way to thought-provoking things to consider!
-It’s a bit of a long list, but well worth the thought versus making an impulsive purchase.
+This list should have you well on your way to thought-provoking things to consider!
+It may be a long list, but well worth thinking about versus making an impulsive purchase you will regret.
 After all, it’s a purchase that will result in a new family member for a life-time! 🙂